-We are closely monitoring developments related to COVID-19, which was declared a pandemic by the World Health Organization on March 11, 2020.
+We continue to closely monitor developments related to COVID-19, which was declared a pandemic by the World Health Organization on March 11, 2020.
 In response to this global pandemic, we have concentrated our efforts on the health and safety of our employees and patients, while maintaining business continuity and honoring our commitment to deliver life-changing treatments for people battling devastating diseases.